This tasty brie crostini recipe is the perfect way to use up extra or leftover apple butter. A tasty appetizer recipe for fall entertaining!

 - Bake at 375 for 5-7 minutes until crostini are lightly toasted.

-- Top each crostini with a slice of cheese and a dollop of apple butter.
+- Top each crostini with a slice of brie and a dollop of apple butter.
 Serve immediately.